mikaelvesavuori/triplecheck-example-cloudflare-workers/README.md

 ## Teardown (remove stack)

-There is currently no way of removing a function from the CLI tool – you will have to do this manually in the web console.
+There is currently no way to remove a function with the CLI tool – you will have to do this manually in the web console.